wctseng99/presidential-cup-hackathon-2023/README.md

 # CodeGreen Monorepo for Presidential Cup 2023

 This repository contains the code for the [Presidential Cup 2023 implementations](https://drive.google.com/drive/folders/1N6BmysFX87uxfQ4h3tGMTNv7paUDfCUa?usp=share_link).

+In this project, we have designed a transportation and energy carbon reduction strategy system that addresses several questions related to electric vehicles in Taiwan:
+1. What is the impact of switching to electric vehicles on carbon reduction?
+2. Can the goal of complete electrification of transportation by 2040 be achieved?
+3. Under different policy orientations, what is the annual carbon reduction benefit until 2050?
+4. Where should the government allocate transportation subsidies to maximize carbon reduction benefits?

 ## Prerequisites